abhi-test-org/mando-blog/src/blog-posts/tutorial_plugin_gatsby-transformer-remark.md

 2. _**All Markdown files must be prefaced with a properly-formatted metadata block**_
     - See section "The Markdown Files" above
 3. _**Changes made to `frontmatter` on Markdown files ARE NOT immediately reflected after saving when using `gatsby develop`**_
-    - It seems some changes are reflected, but GraphQL may behave strangely (like create erroneous null entries)
+    - It seems some changes are reflected, but GraphQL may behave strangely (like creating erroneous null entries)
     - To get around this, simply kill and restart the `gatsby develop` service after you make any changes to existing markdown files' metadata blocks
-4.